Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Diagnostic methods for the inverse cascade

-with $\overline{\bm{S}}_{\alpha} = (\nabla \overline{\bm{u}}_{\alpha} + (\nabla \overline{\bm{u}}_{\alpha})^T)/2$ and $\overline{\bm{\tau}}_{\beta,\gamma} = \overline{\bm{u}_{\beta} \bm{u}_{\gamma}} - \overline{\bm{u}}_{\beta} \overline{\bm{u}}_{\gamma}$.
+with $\overline{\mathsfbi{S}}_{\alpha} = (\nabla \overline{\boldsymbol{u}}_{\alpha} + (\nabla \overline{\boldsymbol{u}}_{\alpha})^T)/2$ and $\overline{\boldsymbol{\tau}}_{\beta,\gamma} = \overline{\boldsymbol{u}_{\beta} \boldsymbol{u}_{\gamma}} - \overline{\boldsymbol{u}}_{\beta} \overline{\boldsymbol{u}}_{\gamma}$.
 We propose the following three-part decomposition

-where $\overline{Z}_c(\bm{x})$ consists of purely coherent and $\overline{Z}_r(\bm{x})$ of purely residual contributions, and $\overline{Z}_{cr}(\bm{x})$ is the flux contribution originating from mixed interactions.
+where $\overline{Z}_c(\boldsymbol{x})$ consists of purely coherent and $\overline{Z}_r(\boldsymbol{x})$ of purely residual contributions, and $\overline{Z}_{cr}(\boldsymbol{x})$ is the flux contribution originating from mixed interactions.

-Because the spatial scale flux consists of an inner product of two tensors, the analysis of angle alignments between tensor eigenframes is possible.
-Thus, a polar decomposition leads to the following expression for the total and decomposed fluxes
+Because the spatial cross-scale flux consists of an inner product of two tensors, the analysis of angle alignments between tensor eigenframes is possible.
+Thus, a polar decomposition leads to the following expression for the total and decomposed fluxes \citep[see][]{Eyink2006b,FangOuellette2016}

 respectively.
-The positive eigenvalues of the strain-rate and subgrid stress tensors are $\overline{\sigma}$ and $\overline{\lambda}$, respectively and the angle between their corresponding eigenvectors is $\delta \overline{\theta}$ as illustrated in figure \ref{fig:rotation_angle_overview} (a).
+The positive eigenvalues of the strain-rate and subgrid stress tensors are $\overline{\sigma}$ and $\overline{\lambda}$, respectively, and the angle between their corresponding eigenvectors is $\delta \overline{\theta}$ as illustrated in figure \ref{fig:rotation_angle_overview} (a).
 The same definitions are used for the eigenvalues and angles of coherent and residual parts, which are indicated by the indices $c$ and $r$, respectively.
-The cosine of the rotation angle between strain-rate and stress tensors, $\cos(2 \delta \overline{\theta})$, can be understood as an efficiency of the scale-to-scale energy transfer, as pointed out by Fang and Ouellette \cite{FangOuellette2016}.
-Therefore, a detailed analysis of angle distributions from coherent $\delta \overline{\theta}_{c}$ and residual parts $\delta \overline{\theta}_{r}$ is conducted in section \ref{section5_2}.
+The cosine of the rotation angle between strain-rate and stress tensors, $\cos(2 \delta \overline{\theta})$, can be understood as an \textit{efficiency} of the cross-scale energy transfer \citep{FangOuellette2016}.
+Therefore, a detailed analysis of angle distributions from coherent $\delta \overline{\theta}_{c}$ and residual parts $\delta \overline{\theta}_{r}$ is conducted in section \ref{section6_1}.

+The mixed cross-scale flux $\overline{Z}_{cr}$ in equation \eqref{eq:decomposed_spatial_scale_flux} is a very complex object due to the heterogeneous subgrid stress tensors, $\overline{\boldsymbol{\tau}}_{c,r}$ and $\overline{\boldsymbol{\tau}}_{r,c}$, which are not symmetric and thus not straightforward to interpret.
+Only the sum of $\overline{\boldsymbol{\tau}}_{c,r} + \overline{\boldsymbol{\tau}}_{r,c}$ yields a symmetric stress quantity.
+Thus, the mixed cross-scale flux contribution consists of a sum of four different physical contributions: $(i)$ Exertion of residual stress on coherent strain-rate, $(ii)$ exertion of coherent stress on residual strain-rate, $(iii)$ exertion of mixed stress on coherent strain-rate, and $(iv)$ exertion of mixed stress on residual strain-rate.
+For conciseness of this paper, we abstain from analysing all the single contributions of this mixed flux regarding their rotation angles, and focus on the sum of all four contributions altogether.